 If we end your membership because you did not pay your premiums, you will have health coverage under Original Medicare.
 At the time we end your membership, you may still owe us for premiums you have not paid.
 We have the right to pursue collection of the amount you owe.
-In the future, if you want to enroll again in our plan (or another plan that we offer), you will need to pay the late premiums before you can enroll.

 If you think we have wrongfully ended your membership, you can make a complaint (also called a grievance); see Chapter 7 for how to file a complaint.
 If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your premiums within our grace period, you can make a complaint.
 For complaints, we will review our decision again.
-Chapter 7, Section 9 of this document tells how to make a complaint or you can call us at 1-866-334-3141 between 7 a.m. - 8 p.m., seven days a week (including major holidays).
+Chapter 7, Section 9 of this document tells how to make a complaint or you can call us at 1-866-334-3141 between October 1 through March 31 from 7 a.m. - 8 p.m., seven days a week (excluding major holidays); and April 1 through September 30 from 7 a.m. - 8 p.m., Monday through Friday (excluding major holidays).
 TTY users should call 711.
 You must make your request no later than 60 days after the date your membership ends.